enzuk01/weather-dashboard/server-scripts-refactoring-plan.md

 - Moved `server-utils.sh` to `scripts/` directory and created a symbolic link
 - Modified `direct-start.sh` to source utility functions from `scripts/server-utils.sh`
 - Moved `direct-start.sh` to `scripts/` directory and created a symbolic link
+- Replaced duplicated functions in direct-start.sh with calls to equivalent functions in server-utils.sh
+- Created comprehensive SERVER_MANAGEMENT.md guide with detailed usage instructions
+- Updated README.md to reference the new script locations
-- Tested all changes with `./direct-start.sh --test` to ensure functionality
+- Tested all scripts and symbolic links to ensure functionality